jdiprizio/cordova-webintent/README.md

 Phonegap/Cordova 2.X version available at the [WebIntent](https://github.com/phonegap/phonegap-plugins/tree/master/Android/WebIntent) plugin site.

+## About this fork ##
+This fork attempts to copy files from Assets directory into internal storage.
+Code for copying is taken from [VideoCopier](https://github.com/debagel/VideoCopier).

 ## Adding the Plugin to your project ##
 1. To install the plugin, use the Cordova CLI and enter the following: